 will make you feel trapped.

-Our analytical mind can be helpful, but it’s can also be a pain in the butt, especially when we can’t get an answer by analyzing.
-Certain problems can be solved by thinking about it, but other problems might require us to take some action to figure out the answer.
+Our analytical mind can be helpful, but it can also be a pain in the butt, especially when we can’t get an answer by analyzing.
+Certain problems can be solved by thinking about them, but other problems might require us to take some action to figure out the answer.
 You might need to get some help and different perspectives from others to understand the cause better.

-You might be wondering why does a feeling type like an INFJ thinks so much.
+INFJs overthink a lot.
+Of the 16 MBTI types, the personality type that tends to overthink the most is often thought to be INFJ.
+You might be wondering why a feeling type like an INFJ thinks so much.
 This is due to our cognitive functions.

 INFJ’s cognitive function stack is as follows: